-1999 Total Estimated Project Cost: \$21.0 million with \$4.4 million requested for FY 1999 and \$4.22 million necessary after FY 1999.
+2000 Total Estimated Project Cost: \$20 million with \$4.1 million requested for FY 2000 to complete the project.
+No funds are necessary after FY 2000.

 PRIORITY 5: Lock and Dam 24 Part 2, Mississippi River, Illinois and Iowa.
 This is the second part of the major rehabilitation work identified for this facility.
-The project is located at Mississippi River Mile 273.5 above the mouth of the Ohio River, in the vicinity of Clarksville, Missouri. effort includes rehabilitation of the existing lock landwall, intermediate wall, upstream and downstream guidewalls, and the Illinois Abutment.
-The Board strongly objects to the rehabilitation work for this facility, cumulatively costing approximately \$70 million (see Priority 1).
-The Board recommends that the funds be utilized for construction of a new 1200 foot lock with only minimal rehabilitation work to ensure adequate lock serviceablility during the construction of the new lock.
-Furthermore, the Board recommends that the Corps accelerate completion of the Upper Mississippi River - Illinois Waterway study and pursue authorization for the construction of new 1200 foot locks at Locks and Dams 25, 24, 22, 21 and 20 on the Mississippi River.
+The project is located at Mississippi River Mile 273.5 above the mouth of the Ohio River, near Clarksville, Missouri.
+This effort includes rehabilitation of the existing lock landwall, intermediate wall, upstream and downstream guidewalls, and the Illinois Abutment.
+The Board strongly objects to the rehabilitation work for this facility, cumulatively costing approximately \$64 million (see Priority 1).
+The Board recommends that the funds be utilized for construction of a new 1200-foot lock with only minimal rehabilitation work to ensure adequate lock serviceability during the construction of the new lock.
+Furthermore, the Board recommends that the U.S. Army Corps of Engineers accelerate completion of the Upper Mississippi River - Illinois Waterway study and pursue authorization for the construction of new 1200-foot locks at Locks and Dams No.s 25, 24, 22, 21 and 20 on the Mississippi River.

-1999 Total Estimated Project Cost: \$38.37 million with \$2.4 million requested for FY 1999 for E&D and initiation of work on the Illinois Abutment, and \$35.97 million necessary after FY 1999.
+2000 Total Estimated Project Cost: \$38.4 million with \$1.2 million requested for FY 2000 for E&D and initiation of work on the Illinois Abutment, and \$37.2 million necessary after FY 2000.

 PRIORITY 6: London Locks and Dam, Kanawha River, West Virginia.
 The project is located at mile 82.8 on the Kanawha River above the confluence with the Ohio River.
 The study examining the navigation facilities on the Kanawha River has recommended that the facility at London undergo a major rehabilitation.
-This project is over 60 years old and the size of the chambers severely restrict the use of modern, efficient towing equipment.
+This project is over 60 years old and the size of the chambers severely restricts the use of modern, efficient towing equipment.
 Future delays will increase significantly with the completed construction of a new lock at Winfield and a new lock authorized at Marmet.
 The Board agrees that condition problems here warrant major rehabilitation, but is unaware of additional investment needs eligible for cost sharing with the Inland Waterways Trust Fund.

-1999 Total Estimated Project Cost: \$20.2 million with \$1.7 million requested for FY 1999 for E&D and to initiate construction, and \$17.3 million necessary after FY 1999.
+2000 Total Estimated Project Cost: \$20.3 million with \$600,000 requested for FY 2000 for E&D and to initiate construction, and \$18.64 million necessary after FY 2000.